 With personalization, your customer service agents are given more freedom and power, allowing them to solve problems on their own and with a less scripted approach.
 They’re no longer relegated to simply offering a 10% discount or money back under only the strictest circumstances; many are given full agency to handle issues on their own in the majority of cases, working with the client to find a solution that turns the situation around.

-If you ever do hire a service like PATLive, our agents are able to do this, offering personalized service to each customer who calls your organization while still working within any constraints or regulations that you specify.
+If you ever do hire a service like PATLive, our receptionists are able to do this, offering personalized service to each customer who calls your organization while still working within any constraints or regulations that you specify.

 3. Companies Are Being Proactive